-The city centre where Romer Platz and a heavy concentration of museums is located is easily a tourist’s favourite, but you can escape the crowds and drive your Frankfurt airport car hire to off the beaten path neighbourhoods Norden, Bornheim and Bockenheim.
+The city centre where Romer Platz and a heavy concentration of museums is located is easily a tourist’s favourite, but you can escape the crowds and drive your hire car off the beaten path to neighbourhoods such as Norden, Bornheim and Bockenheim.

 There are more than a dozen museums in this district dedicated to a range of interests like architecture, communications, film, minting, even Jewish heritage, that you may want to consider getting a Museumsufer Ticket to make the most of the entrance fee.

 When you want to take a quick break, head to the neighbourhood pubs that serve the local cider “ebbelwoi” and “apfelwein.”

 As a transport hub, Frankfurt can get frenetic.
 To escape the hustle, drive to Stadtwald in southern Frankfurt for fresh air and green scenery, or follow the course of the river Main which offers a surprisingly quiet retreat despite its central location in the city.

 You may want to see more of Germany’s medieval past, and a rental car would certainly get you there faster.